constantnamechanger/Projects/README.md

 Numbers
 ---------

-**Find PI to the Nth Digit** - Enter a number and have the program generate PI up to that many decimal places.
+✅ (Done: 28.09.2025) **Find PI to the Nth Digit** - Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.

 **Find e to the Nth Digit** - Just like the previous problem, but with e instead of PI.
 Enter a number and have the program generate e up to that many decimal places.
 Keep a limit to how far the program will go.